Skip to footer content

 What is a Container?

-Container: a lightweight, self-contained, executable, package containing everything needed to run software-from code and runtime to system tools, libraries, and settings in one bundle.
+A container is a lightweight, self-contained, executable package containing everything needed to run software—from code and runtime to system tools, libraries, and settings in one bundle.
 This is an isolated environment from the host and other containers but shares the same operating system kernel, making it much more efficient and faster compared to traditional virtual machines.

 Docker Container List (How It Works For Developers): Figure 2 - Visualization of a Docker Container

-Docker containers are designed for portability, so if a software developer can run it on his laptop for development and a tester can run it on a server for testing, then ideally a cloud environment or production environment can run that same stack of containers.
-It is the portability combined with the isolation and scalability of containers that makes Docker an essential tool for modern software deployment and CI/CD pipelines.
+Docker containers are designed for portability.
+If a software developer can run it on their laptop for development and a tester can run it on a server for testing, then ideally a cloud environment or production environment can run that same stack of containers.
+The portability combined with the isolation and scalability of containers makes Docker an essential tool for modern software deployment and CI/CD pipelines.

 Containers happen to be the core of Docker's functionality through which developers can assure that applications will work the same, regardless of where they will be deployed.